gredss/public-discourse-sentiment/README.md

-# Public Discourse Sentiment Analysis Pipeline
+# Public Discourse Sentiment Analysis

 This repository presents an applied research and engineering effort in building a robust sentiment analysis system for Indonesian text.
 The project combines model benchmarking, architectural experimentation, scalable labeling strategies, and deployment-oriented design.
 The end goal is to deliver a task-specific AI agent that can classify sentiment in Indonesian comments with production-level reliability.